BenixCat/a-responsive-preview-card-main/README-template.md

 ## Overview

-I was scaring from CSS just few days ago but then I saw some video about someone's experience he showed me a tutorial and its great I am still watching that tutorial and it making feel me great because I can understand how HTML and CSS works.
+I was afraid from CSS, just few days ago but then I saw a video about someone's experience.
+I saw a tutorial and it was great and I am still watching that tutorial.
+It makes me feel great because I can understand now how HTML and CSS works.
 It feels great.
 I can not tell you how good feeling this is.
 How ever I finished this challenge and suprisingly I done responsive design without knowing I am making responsive design.
 I just used the flex.
-After finishing the Desktop version I typed how to make responsive design without meida queries and it was saying use flex, grid etc. I knew Used flex then I thought about is that posible to I made the card responsive without knowing I am making a responsive design then I just realised I made a responsive design Without knowing I am making a responsive design.
-Its good Please take a look to my project and tell me where I was good Where I could improve
+After finishing the Desktop version I typed how to make responsive design without meida queries and it was saying use flex, grid etc. I knew I've used flex.
+Then I thought about is that posible to make a responsive without knowing its a responsive design.
+I was making a responsive design then I just realised I made a responsive design Without knowing thats a responsive design.

 ### The challenge